lukasanukvari/unfollowery/README.md

 ### Keep in Mind

-This bot may fail due to the updates on Instagram’s website, since it is crawler-based _(Selenium)_ package, so if you encounter any problems, please open an issue or contact me.
+This methods may fail due to the updates on Instagram’s website, since it is crawler-based _(Selenium)_ package, so if you encounter any problems, please open an issue or contact me.

 ## Contributing